avikmitra2/SHAPoscope/README.md

 weight_trend_ANN.py analyses the changes in the weight layer-by-layer, epoch-by-epoch.
 The (Euclidean) distance between the weight vectors in subsequent epochs are provided in weight_changes.csv file.

 SVG files are summary plot and force plot.

+shap_trend_feature_to_layer.py analyses layer-by-layer and epoch-by-epoch changes in the SHAP values (feature to neurons, hence layer) by finding distance between the subsequent vector of SHAP values.
+Result file is shap_changes.csv.

+shap_trend_neuronLayer_to_output.py analyses layer-by-layer and epoch-by-epoch changes in the SHAP values (neurons to output, hence layer to output) by finding distance between the subsequent vector of SHAP values.
+Result file is neuron_to_output_shap_changes.csv.